rubyforgood/pet-rescue/doc/architecture/001-document-decisions.md

 ## Context

-The purpose of this directory currently, is to document architectural decisions discussed for future changes.
+The purpose of this directory currently, is to document architectural decisions discussed for current conditions.